 Voice assistant isn't as impressive as versions from Google or Amazon.

-Very simple device to learn and use, and at a reasonable price.
+Very simple unit to learn and use, and at a reasonable price.
 The Google Assistant feature offers helpful voice commands.
 Supports Netflix, Prime Video, HBO Max, Peacock, and others.
-The device is plug-and-play.
+Plug-and-play.

 Users may experience occasional lag when switching between apps.

 Based on our testing, this is an all-in-1 model; it supports gaming, a smart-home hub, and a media player.

 It supports every AV format there is, including Dolby Vision, 4K HDR, Dolby TrueHD, and DTS Master Audio.
 Has dual USB 3.0 ports for storage expansion, USB cameras, controllers, and more.

 No support for Apple TV+ service.
 Many features require a Google account.

 This is one of the most versatile, inexpensive options for watching your favorite movies and TV in 4K.